Chuck's Best Sauce company produces gourmet jellies, dried peppers, and a variety of seasoned nuts and zucchini cakes from our home grown produce.

 Located in Loveland, Joe and Anna grow a variety of produce as well as offer fresh eggs, and whole chickens.

 Ed and Donna Kluba have been farming for 49 years together.
 They live in Batavia and have been involved in Farmers Markets since 1976, when the Original Ohio Valley Fruit and Vegetable Growers Assoc. started.
 We are the oldest members of the group.
 Our interest is in growing and supplying fresh and safe vegetables for our customers.
 We believe in as natural a process as possible and use Non GMO seed in all our vegetables.
 We also raise hay and grain, Ed's family has been involved in farming for a long time and he decided to continue the operation making it grow and become quite a bit larger.
-I love to talk about vegetables and safe food preparation with our young and older customers.
+I love to talk about vegetables and safe food preparation with our customers.
 There is always something new to learn!
-We eat all our own food and try not to eat processed food at all. it is a healthy lifestyle and we both love it!
+We eat all our own food and try not to consume processed foods.
+It is a healthy lifestyle and we both love it!

 Grassroots Graziers LLC, dba Grassroots Farm & Foods, operates on Red Stone Farm in Cynthiana, Ohio in Pike County.
 The farm is 85 miles east of Cincinnati and 90 miles south of Columbus.
 Red Stone Farm has been owned by the John Wulsin family since 1968.
 Over the first 20 years, Red Stone undertook ventures in barnlot hogs, cow-calf enterprise, stocker cattle, and row crops.